odoo/odoo/doc/howtos/rdtraining/firstui.rst

 The XML files must be added in the same folders than the CSV files, and defined similarly in the ``__manifest__.py``.
 The content of the data files is also loaded when a module is installed or updated, sequencially.
 Therefore, all remarks made for the CSV files holds true for the XML files.
+When the data we add is linked to views, we add it in the ``views`` folder.

 In this chapter, we will load our first action and menus though an XML file.
 Actions and menus are regular records in database.